NethServer/nethserver-ntopng/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_Ntopng.rst

 Enable authentication
     When the authentication is enabled, the web interface will require username 'admin' and password.
-Password
+    Default password is 'admin'.

-    Password for user 'admin'.
-This password is not related to the system administrator password.
+    This password is not related to
+    the system administrator password and can be changed from ntopng web interface.